 John Fielder Photography Workshops

 This Workshop offers a well-rounded and highly resourceful educational experience, appropriate for any level of outdoor photographer, but especially for beginners and intermediates.
-The program consists of a slide-based lecture, field shoots in beautiful locations and interactive critique sessions on participants’ laptop computers.
+The program consists of a slide-based lecture, field shoots in beautiful locations and interactive critique session on participants’ laptop computers.
 A full, yet comfortable, schedule optimizes field time and helps facilitate the absorption of invaluable, professional information.
-John will also discuss post-processing of your images with computer programs such as Photoshop, and do live demonstrations.
+John will also discuss post-processing of your images with computer programs such as Adobe Lightroom, and do live demonstrations.

 Transportation to field locations and some meals are included.

 Thursday and Friday, July 19 and 20, or Saturday and Sunday, July 21 and 22, 2018

 Seeing and photographing the natural landscape and taking each participant to the next skill level, using critique and instruction

 Who’s It For